 \section{Abstract}

-This paper presents an approach to learn online generation of collision-free and torque-limited trajectories for industrial robots.
-A neural network, which is trained via reinforcement learning, is periodically invoked to predict future motions.
-For each robot joint, the network outputs the kinematic state that is desired at the end of the current time interval.
-Compliance with kinematic joint limits is ensured by the design of the action space.
-Given the current kinematic state and the network prediction, a trajectory for the current time interval can be computed.
-The main idea of our paper is to execute the predicted motion only if a collision-free and torque-limited way to continue the trajectory is known.
-In practice, the predicted motion is expanded by a braking trajectory and simulated using a physics engine.
-If the simulated trajectory complies with all safety constraints, the predicted motion is carried out.
-Otherwise, the braking trajectory calculated in the previous decision step serves as an alternative safe behavior.
-For evaluation, up to three simulated robots are trained to reach as many randomly placed target points as possible.
-We show that our method reliably prevents collisions with static obstacles and collisions between the robots, while generating motions that respect both torque limits and kinematic joint limits.
-Experiments with a real robot demonstrate that safe trajectories can be generated in real-time.
+This paper presents an approach for learning online generation of collision-free and torque-limited robot trajectories.
+In order to generate future motions, a neural network is periodically invoked.
+Based on the current kinematic state of the robot and the network output, a trajectory for the current time interval can be calculated.
+The main idea of our paper is to execute the computed motion only if a collision-free and torque-limited way to continue the trajectory is known.
+In practice, the motion computed for the current time interval is extended by a braking trajectory and simulated using a physics engine.
+If the simulated trajectory complies with all safety constraints, the computed motion is carried out.
+Otherwise, the braking trajectory calculated in the previous time interval serves as an alternative safe behavior.
+Given a task-specific reward function, the neural network is trained using reinforcement learning.
+The design of the action space used for reinforcement learning ensures that all computed trajectories comply with kinematic joint limits.
+For our evaluation, simulated humanoid robots and industrial robots are trained to reach as many randomly placed target points as possible.
+We show that our method reliably prevents collisions with static obstacles and collisions between the robot arms, while generating motions that respect both torque limits and kinematic joint limits.
+Experiments with a real robot demonstrate that safe trajectories can be generated in \mbox{real-time}.